 To email any of the speakers below, click on the email icon next to the speaker's name.

-If you would like to speak at a future Casual Connect in Amsterdam, Kyiv, Singapore or San Francisco, please email Tennille Forsberg.
+If you would like to speak at a future Casual Connect in Amsterdam, Serbia, Singapore or San Francisco, please email Tennille Forsberg.

 Join Bob Slinn, Facebook's lead gaming partnerships manager for EMEA, for a discussion about the state of the Facebook Platform and ecosystem, local success stories and how the platform can help any Game Developer build a great social game, acquire high quality users and monetize.

 With revenues totaling $6.3 billion in 2013, the mobile games market is both the largest and fastest growing digital games segment across Western markets.
 After several years of spectacular growth, the mobile games industry is now showing signs of maturing.
 To be successful in the space today requires a more sophisticated understanding of the overall landscape and its key drivers.
 This presentation will provide the audience with in-depth insight into the underlying market dynamics, consumer spending across platforms, the rising costs of CPI and an outline for what to expect in 2014.

 In this chat, Peter will be covering his journey from the safety of Microsoft Games Studio to the dangerous world of Indie Development.